ValdryanIvandito/mesh-next-nginx/docs/Commonly-Docker-Commands.md

 docker push <username>/<imagename>:<tag>
 ```

-## Pull an Image
+## Pull an Image:

 ```bash
 docker pull <username>/<imagename>:<tag>
 ```

-# Working with Containers
+# 2. Working with Containers

-## Create and Run a container in interactive mode with a terminal.
+## Create and Run a container in interactive mode with a terminal:

 ```bash
 docker run -it <image> bash
 ```

-## Create and run a container in detached mode (background)
+## Create and run a container in detached mode (background):

 ```bash
 docker run -d <image>
 ```

-## List running containers
+## List running containers:

 ```bash
 docker container ls